Paresqui/Paresqui/README.md

 - 👑 I regularly write articles about Data Analytics, Data Science, Python and more on http://datamaster.epizy.com/

 <img height="180em" src="https://github-readme-stats.vercel.app/api?username=Paresqui&show_icons=true&count_private=true&theme=blue-green" />

+##Personal interests and projects
+I'm currently learning Python and I'm developing new projects and ideas with this language.
+Within this vast universe of computing, I have great interest in Data Analytics, Data Science, Machine Learning, Artificial Intelligence and process automation using Python.